Who Is Ariana Grande's New Husband, Dalton Gomez?

 LOS ANGELES (CBSLA) – Ariana Grande is officially a married woman, but not much is known about her new husband, Dalton Gomez.

 The two tied the knot on May 15th in a small ceremony in Montecito.
-According to Vogue, less than 20 family and friends gathered to watch the couple exchange their vows.READ MORE: Yorba Linda Donut Shop Raising Money For Family Of Aiden Leos, Boy Killed In Road Rage Shooting In Orange
+According to Vogue, less than 20 family and friends gathered to watch the couple exchange their vows.READ MORE: 'They Feel Held Hostage In Their Apartments': Neighbors Concerned About Growing Homeless Population In Beverly Grove

 Grande posted photos from her wedding day on her Instagram account Wednesday, with the caption: 5.15.21 🤍